- Blue Cross Blue Shield offers Medigap plans in all 50 states.

 Medigap plans are specific to your location, so it’s possible that some plans may not be offered in your state or county.
 Some states also standardize their plans differently, including Massachusetts, Minnesota, and Wisconsin.

-If you have Medicare Advantage, you cannot purchase a Medigap plan.
-However, Medigap plans can be used along with Part D plans, as long as the Medigap plan isn’t an older plan that also includes prescription drug coverage.
+If you have a Medicare Advantage (Part C) plan, you cannot purchase a Medigap plan.
+However, Medigap plans can be used along with Medicare Part D plans, as long as the Medigap plan isn’t an older plan that also includes prescription drug coverage.

 BCBS sells Medigap plans in every state.
 While BCBS offers many of the 10 types of Medigap plan, some plans may not be available in your location.